basarat/algorithms/src/quickSort/README.md

 let pivotRank = start;
 ```

-* We will loop through items in the array maintaining the following invariant
+* We will loop through items in the array subsection maintaining the following invariant
 ```js
 [
   items less than pivot,